Student Organizations

 Mission Statement

-The purpose of the Apothecary Medicinal Plant Society is to unite the faculty, students, and staff of the Appalachian College of Pharmacy in order to foster an increase in awareness, knowledge, and understanding of medicinal plants and their properties and uses for health benefits.
+The purpose of the Apothecary Medicinal Plant Society is to unite the faculty, students, and staff of the Appalachian College of Pharmacy to foster an increase in awareness, knowledge, and understanding of medicinal plants and their properties and uses for health benefits.
 We will explore the roots of our profession as well as the multi-cultural traditions that use medicinal plants.
-We wish to share what we learn with each other, and with the community, in order to become better pharmacists and to provide a valuable informed outreach in this increasingly popular area of public health interest to promote better health outcomes in the Appalachian Region.
+We wish to share what we learn with each other and with the community to become better pharmacists and to provide valuable, informed outreach in this increasingly popular area of public health interest, promoting better health outcomes in the Appalachian Region.

 Membership

 Membership in the Apothecary Medicinal Plant Society is open to all students of the Appalachian College of Pharmacy.
-Members of the faculty, staff, and alumni may also join as associate members.
+Members of the faculty, staff, and alums may also join as associate members.

 Dues